 Organizations in all industries face threats on a variety of fronts, from deadly pandemics and natural disasters to a rise in social unrest and cyberattacks.
-The most resilient organizations have robust teams with the expertise to navigate these complex situations — and state-of-the-art critical event management (CEM) technology to back them up.
+The most resilient organizations have robust teams with the expertise to navigate these complex situations — and state-of-the-art critical event management (CEM) technology and risk intelligence technology to back them up.

 Bottom line: If you want to protect your people, places and property, you need that level of support.
 Here are the three most effective ways to take your organization’s CEM capabilities to the next level.